Tea house /camping/home stay

 Acute Mountain Sickness (AMS) is another difficulty of this trek.
 As you have to spend nights above 2,500 m, it is always possible for AMS.
 However, the slow walking and enough rest can help you prevent this.

 The Next factor to add up to the Makalu trek difficulty is the duration of the trekking per day.
 You have to walk nearly 5 hours every day along the rugged trails going up and down.
 It is not that easy for everyone to cover the given distance within the limited timeframe.

-The weather of the time you plan your trek is also responsible for making it a success.
-The winter may be unfavourable due to heavy snow while heavy rainfall in monsoon.
+The weather of the time you plan your Nepal trek is also responsible for making it a success.
+The winter may be unfavorable due to heavy snow while heavy rainfall in monsoon.
 Therefore, spring (March - May) and autumn (September – November) are the best time for Makalu Base Camp trek.

 The tour guide takes you for an excursion around Kathmandu Valley.
 You will go around the World Heritage Sites recognized by the UNESCO.
 Until other provision, you visit Swayambhunath Stupa (the Monkey Temple), Patan Durbar Square, Pashupatinath Temple and Bouddhanath Stupa.

 There are still three more such cultural sites in the Kathmandu Valley and other three are out of the Capital City.
 If the itinerary supports, you can also travel around Kathmand Durbar Square, Bhaktapur Durbar Square and Changunarayan Temple.